tparkhomenko/newbac/pipeline_protocol.md

 - Commit all code changes with clear messages (e.g., `"feat: train MLP1"`, `"fix: mask filtering"`).
 - Keep `README.md` and `pipeline_protocol.md` aligned with current code and structure.
 - Exclude unnecessary files in `.gitignore` (e.g., datasets, checkpoints, logs, `.ipynb_checkpoints/`)
+- 📊 Document all major changes in the training pipeline in `results/experiment_logs.md`:
+  - Create a new experiment entry for each significant architecture or methodology change
+  - Include detailed information about model architecture, training configuration, results, and analysis
+  - Add references to full training logs in the `/logs/` directory
+  - Format the experiment ID with date for easy tracking (e.g., "Experiment #2: ResNet Features - May 10, 2025")

 ## ⚡ Implementation Notes